Watch the DPHS 2016 Rugby Festival video

 DPHS also has its own National U13 Cricket Festival.

-The sport and health programme is under the leadership of two specialists: Director of Sport, Michael Dick and Director of Physical Education, Gavin Goodwin.
+The sport and health programme is under the leadership of specialists: Director of Sport, Michael Dick assisted by Shaun Carroll and Chad Fisher.

 Participation in many off-campus activities such as lifesaving, surfing, mountain biking, open water swimming and the martial arts is also encouraged.